-Calculate the quantity of crop-available nutrients supplied by each application of organic material.
+Step 1: Calculate the quantity of crop-available nutrients supplied by each application of organic material.

-Identify the fields that will benefit most from the application of organic material.
+Step 2: Identify the fields that will benefit most from the application of organic material.
 This will need to take account of the accessibility and likely soil conditions in individual fields and the application equipment that is available.
 Crops with a high nitrogen demand should be targeted first.
 Fields at low soil P or K Indices will benefit more than those at high Indices.
 Silage fields should be separated in preference to grazing-only fields.

-Plan the application rates for each field, taking account of the phosphate content of organic material over the crop rotation to avoid excessive enrichment of soil phosphorus levels.
-Make sure that plans adhere to NVZ rules.
-As far as possible, apply organic materials in the late-winter to summer period - this will make best use of the nitrogen content.
+Step 3: Plan the application rates for each field, taking into account the phosphate content of organic material over the crop rotation to avoid excessive enrichment of soil phosphorus levels.
+Make sure that plans adhere to all relevant rules (see box 'Regulations and guidance for the prevention of water pollution' on page 4).
+As far as possible, apply organic materials in the late winter to summer period - this will make the best use of the nitrogen content.

-Aim for the organic material application to supply no more than 50-60% of the total nitrogen requirement of the crop and use manufactured fertiliser to make up the difference.
+Step 4: Aim for the organic material application to supply no more than 50-60% of the total nitrogen requirement of the crop and use manufactured fertiliser to make up the difference.
 This approach will minimise the potential impact of variations in nitrogen supply from organic materials on crop yields and quality.

-Calculate the nutrient requirement of the crop, then deduct the nutrients supplied from organic materials.
+Step 5: Calculate the nutrient requirement of the crop, then deduct the nutrients supplied from organic materials.
 This will give the balance that needs to be supplied as manufactured fertiliser.

-Make sure that application equipment is well maintained and suitable for applying the organic material in the most effective way, minimising losses of ammonia-N and soil or crop damage.
+Step 6: Make sure that application equipment is well maintained and suitable for applying the organic material in the most effective way, minimising losses of ammonia-N and soil or crop damage.
 The equipment should be routinely calibrated for the type of organic material being applied.